 Field: Primary Air Outlet Node Name

 The name of the air outlet node for the primary air flow path through the cooler.

-Field: Control Type
+Field:Primary Design Air Flow Rate

-This input field is not used by this model.
-But using this model does implement controlling of the primary outlet temperature.
+This numeric input field is the primary air design air flow rate in m3/s.
+This is the design primary air flow rate.
+This input field is autosizable.
+If the evaporative cooler is on main air loop branch, the design flow rate is the same as branch design flow rate, or else if it is on outdoor air system it will be the same as the outdoor air design flow rate.

 Field: Dewpoint Effectiveness Factor

 This field specifies an effectiveness that is applied to the dewpoint depression to determine a bound for the conditions leaving the cooler.
 The model uses the warmer of the two temperatures determined from wetbulb depression and dewpoint depression.